Table of Contents

-As most fish, tuna is high in beneficial omega fatty acids but it must be wild-caught and deboned for maximum benefit and least amount of risk.
-Dogs may consume minimal quantities of canned tuna in water but due to possible mercury contamination, fresh tuna for dogs is always recommended.
+As with most fish, tuna is high in beneficial omega fatty acids, but it must be wild-caught and deboned for maximum benefit and the least amount of risk.
+Dogs may consume minimal quantities of canned tuna in water, but due to possible mercury contamination, fresh tuna is always recommended for dogs.

 Some potential benefits of giving tuna to dogs include improved cardiovascular health, reduced inflammation throughout the body, increased recovery time from illness and injury, improved circulation, better skin health, increased weight loss for obese dogs, improved immune system functioning, increased energy levels, increased antioxidant levels, and improved neurological functioning.

 The more you know: One of the world’s healthiest foods, tuna is exceptionally beneficial to humans and dogs with illnesses of the immune system.